JetBrains/guide/site/python/tutorials/intro-aws/testing/index.md

 video: "https://youtu.be/NbXOiUjyMhI"
 ---

-In this tutorial we are going to work on Unit Tests.
+In this tutorial, we are going to work on Unit Tests.

 ## Unit Testing